 E-MAIL : email@example.com

 NAMASTE INDIA RESTAURANT BKK (****L): Inaugurated in July 2018, and already ranked as the number one restaurant in Phnom Penh by Tripadvisor, the trendy Namaste India BKK house makes luxury rime with quality at affordability.
 We like Indian cuisine, but should recognize that the small eateries, which we experienced here and there in Phnom Penh, were much more targeting backpackers than demanding gourmets.
 Since July, tourists are quickly discovering this sophisticated place upgrading Indian gastronomy in Cambodia.
+During our last visit in March 2019, the tables had been booked by a majority of local Khmer / Western patrons.
 It is easy to reach: strategically located in the safe and central BKK 1 (Boeung Keng Kang 1) district.
 Not far to the Independence Monument, ministries, fashionable coffee shops (Starbucks, Brown Coffee 57...), and best hotels.

 The menu features a surprisingly large selection of South Indian, North Indian, and Mughlai dishes with a contemporary, definitely fine dining orientation.
 Despite a soft pricing policy, with most of the generous portions billed under USD 10, the food experience at Namaste India BKK is actually fancy.
 Halal certified, catering both vegetarian and non-vegetarian, the chef's mouthwatering specialties are cooked according to the original Indian rules.
 Often from the Indian clay-oven Tandoor specially imported from India.
 Herbs and spices all originate from the sub-continent, and the traditional breads (Roti, Naan, savory “Stuffed Tawa Parantha”, etc...) are simply the best in PP, in term of quality and variety alike.

-The room comes with a true Indian atmosphere... and unique fragrance.
+Though designed by a reputed British architect, the extended dining-room comes with a true Indian atmosphere... and unique fragrance.
 It has a touch of modernity, allowing a pleasant comfort for everyone.
-We are in Asia, and the management didn't forget to design a private dining room for its VIP guests, meeting, or gastronomic family gathering.
+We are in Asia, and the management didn't forget to design a private room for its VIP guests, meeting, or gastronomic family gathering.

 Checking the encyclopedic menu was challenging: everything was so tempting... though we knew fairly well that after swallowing greedily a couple of “Naans” our stomach would promptly get full, with little space left for the nicely described delicacies.
 Visiting the restaurant on repeated occasions would be wise: sampling each time a little bit of the legendary Indian cuisine.